 Celebrating Father’s Day When Your Pilot is Away

-Fathers' Day in Australia is right around the corner.
-What does that mean if you're married to a pilot?
+What does Father's Day look like when you're married to a pilot?
 You're probably going to have to try and figure out a way to help your kids celebrate Dad while he's on the other side of the country - or in another country altogether.

 Don't worry, we've been there and done that before so we have a few little hints to help you still make it a special day even if Dad can't be home for the day.